HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 BreadcrumbList was the second most popular schema type.
 That was to be expected since one would be more likely to show a breadcrumb on an inner page.

-What is surprising is that WebSite structured data, which is, at least for Google, homepage specific, was the third most popular schema type on inner pages.
+What is surprising is that WebSite structured data, which is, at least for Google, home page specific, was the third most popular schema type on inner pages.
 A possible explanation is that particular structured data type is often implemented at a site template level and carried across the entire site.

 Outside of the more popular schema types, product structured data was found on 4% of mobile pages and 5% of desktop pages.